 Mark P. Schoenberg.
 On January 23, 2020, we entered into a new employment agreement with Dr. Schoenberg.
-Pursuant to the terms of the agreement and Dr. Schoenberg's reduced-time status, Dr. Schoenberg is entitled to an annual base salary of \$205,000 and is eligible to receive an annual cash bonus of 110% of his base salary subject to ac hievement of Company goals and objectives.
+Pursuant to the terms of the agreement and Dr. Schoenberg's reduced-time status, Dr. Schoenberg receives an annual base salary of \$205,000 for a 50% full-time equivalent role and is eligible to receive an annual target cash bonus of \$225,000 with a maximum of 150% of such target bonus, subject to achievement of Company goals and objectives.